Spatial Clustering Algorithms: Python Workflows & Geospatial Pipelines

 # labels = run_geodesic_dbscan(coords_rad, eps_km=2.0, min_samples=10)

-For variable-density urban datasets, hdbscan automatically selects optimal epsilon values and handles hierarchical cluster structures, reducing manual parameter tuning.
+For variable-density urban datasets, HDBSCAN (built into scikit-learn as sklearn.cluster.HDBSCAN since version 1.3) automatically selects optimal epsilon values and handles hierarchical cluster structures, reducing manual parameter tuning.

 Production Pipeline Architecture

 A robust spatial clustering pipeline requires systematic preprocessing, metric calibration, and post-processing.
 Begin by validating coordinate reference systems and projecting to a local metric CRS, or compute a spherical distance matrix directly.
-Apply Proximity & Buffer Analysis to filter noise, define neighborhood radii, and handle edge cases before executing the clustering routine.
-Post-clustering, derive polygonal boundaries using convex hulls, alpha shapes, or Voronoi tessellations.
+Apply Proximity & Buffer Analysis to filter noise, define neighbourhood radii, and handle edge cases before executing the clustering routine.
+Post-clustering, derive polygonal boundaries using convex hulls or alpha shapes.
 Validate outputs with spatial autocorrelation indices (e.g., Global Moran's I) and geographically adapted silhouette scores.

 import geopandas as gpd